 When conducting a CX audit and addressing complicated issues, keep in mind that effective communication generates sterling results in customer loyalty programs.
 Many modern marketers see promotional creation, website content, and social media messaging as primary differentiators.
 In other words, it’s the way you express things and the vehicles you speak through to create more of a customer impression that matters.
 It’s the differentiator that counts, adding emotional layers to your brand that transcend pure functionality.
 Also, it cuts across every crucial marketing activity from support agents to in-store sales, from logos to vision statements, and more:

-- Communication calendars are a tremendous help in assessing if the customer journey is alive or dead.
+- Use communication calendars – these are a tremendous help in assessing if the customer journey is alive or dead.
 Suppose the time between touchpoints goes too long.
 In that case, it’s an alert signal that the customer has fallen off the radar.

-- Case studies in social media are fantastic avenues for demonstrating your product in real-life situations.
+- Promote case studies on social media.
+These are fantastic avenues for demonstrating your product in real-life situations.
 It’s a field all in itself, gaining immense popularity in both the B2B and B2C categories.

 - Don’t be afraid to communicate often, but when you do, make sure it’s accurate.
 The squeaky wheel gets the oil.
 Nothing erodes customer loyalty programs more than taking your customers for granted.
 The more you are in front of them with reminders and new information, the better.

-- Transparency works wonders.
+- Ensure transparency.
 Show your customers the next great thing under your brand and what’s in store for them.
 Customers who feel they have an inside track to the brand’s future are likely to stay loyal longer.
 Customer loyalty programs that follow a path of transparency are more successful.

 - Create brand excitement at every turn.
 Celebrate milestones, like your 100,000th customer.
 Loyalists hang on to winners.
 Show them every possible way you are leading the race.